Kwoth/NadekoBot/docs/Commands List.md

 `.xpleaderboard` `.xplb` | Shows current server's xp leaderboard.  | `.xplb` `.xpgleaderboard` `.xpglb` | Shows the global xp leaderboard.  | `.xpglb` `.xpadd` | Adds xp to a user on the server.
 This does not affect their global ranking.
 You can use negative values. **Requires Administrator server permission.** | `.xpadd 100 @b1nzy`
 `.clubcreate` | Creates a club.
-You must be atleast level 5 and not be in the club already.  | `.clubcreate b1nzy's friends` `.clubicon` | Sets the club icon.  | `.clubicon https://i.imgur.com/htfDMfU.png` `.clubinfo` | Shows information about the club.  | `.clubinfo b1nzy's friends#123` `.clubbans` | Shows the list of users who have banned from your club.
+You must be at least level 5 and not be in the club already.  | `.clubcreate b1nzy's friends` `.clubicon` | Sets the club icon.  | `.clubicon https://i.imgur.com/htfDMfU.png` `.clubinfo` | Shows information about the club.  | `.clubinfo b1nzy's friends#123` `.clubbans` | Shows the list of users who have banned from your club.
 Paginated.
 You must be club owner to use this command.  | `.clubbans 2`